sniprbiome/PyVenus/README.md

 After this you can install PyVenus using pip:

-    pip install -e "git+https://github.com/sniprbiome/PyVenus#egg=PyVenus"
+    pip install pyvenus

-### Clone repository with example methods
+### Setup example methods

-Clone/download the full repository to your harddrive (e.g. using GitHub Desktop).

-PyVenus has a few dependencies that need to be installed and this is best done in a virtual environment.
-Here is an example using venv, but other solutions would work as well.

-Run the following commands in the terminal to install all dependencies.

-    python -m venv .venv
-    ".venv/Scripts/activate.bat"
-    pip install -r requirements.txt
+After installing the package with pip (shown above) you can setup the example methods by running this command from the same terminal:

+    pyvenus-setup --example-method

 To be able to run the example method you need to generate python classes from the example deck layout and submethod libraries.
 The ```update_resources.py``` script is setup to just that ([more details here](#updating-generated-code)).